WHERE I BEGAN

 Jenny Lakeman, Artist & Designer

 Throughout my education, I have excelled in the arts and have made a lifetime study of creating and of making things.
 So it made perfect sense that in my early 20's I joined the Art & Design program at California Polytechnic State University in San Luis Obispo where I studied with a diverse, fiercely rigorous and experienced group of leaders in the field of design.
 I spent most of my free time in the ceramics studio studying with Henry Wessells where I felt most at home.
 My education was broad because my interests were broad, as they remain today.
 A curious mind is never bored as they say.
 Graphic Design was the focus of my study and Ceramic Art was my great love at Cal Poly.
-My passion for creating art extends to fiber arts, ceramic arts, jewelry making, drawing, painting and travel journaling.
-My design philosophy marries the client's goals with a passion for bringing everyday communication materials to life.
+My passion for creating extends to fiber arts, ceramic arts, jewelry making, drawing, painting and travel journaling.

-Seattle was home to Gehl Design, a small and poignant design firm headed up by the talented and business savvy Joyce Gehl, educated in Illustration at Pasadena's Art Center.
+Seattle was home to Gehl Design, a small and poignant design firm headed up by the seemingly fearless, talented and business savvy Joyce Gehl, educated in Illustration at Pasadena's Art Center.
 She mentored me in the art of design as craft.
-Every detail to be perfected in the design, presentation, production and fabrication.
+Every design to be perfected.
 She modeled the art of design in every respect, from her own design work, her daily ensembles, and clearly, her dogs.
 She stressed excellence, concept and execution.
-Her passionate interest in her clients, being largely small local businesses and non profits modeled for me a true sense of caring for the client and for the outcome of their individual projects and long term successes.
-We reached into the depths, we were efficient, we completed our work with time to spare, we delivered work people loved.
-I became entangled in a love affair with color, texture, atmosphere, typography, transparency and composition.
+Her passionate interest in her clients, being largely small local businesses and nonprofits modeled for me a true sense of caring for the client and for the outcome of their individual projects and long term successes, as well as caring about humanity.
+We spoke in terms of color, texture, atmosphere, typography, transparency and composition.
 We addressed our clients concerns and goals.
 We delivered work people loved to use, work that made remarkable differences in our clients lives.

 • All around artist.
 Graphic designer, writer, illustrator, ceramicist, jewelry maker, painter, knitter.